Sara Haines Talks Lovingly Of ‘The View’ Return: ‘It Feels Like Home’

 — The View (@TheView) September 8, 2020

-During the first segment of the new season, the hosts hotly debated the contents of an article written by The Atlantic as seen here.
+During the first segment of the new season, the hosts hotly debated the contents of an article written by The Atlantic.
 The newspaper reported that anonymous sources claimed President Donald Trump disrespected American soldiers.

 While Sunny, Joy, Meghan, and Whoopi defended the publication and its reporting, Sara appeared to be on the fence regarding The Atlantic story.
-She expressed skepticism regarding the story, which used anonymous sources to flesh out its contents.
-She would later remark that she didn’t believe there was enough evidence for her to have a definitive opinion on the matter reported Mediaite.
+She expressed some skepticism about the article, which used anonymous sources to flesh out its contents.
+She later remarked that she didn’t believe there was enough evidence to have a definitive opinion on the matter, reported Mediaite.

-Sara is reportedly the only one who filmed at The View‘s New York City studio said Page Six.
-The outlet reported that as filming continues, more of the crew will return to the set, and abide by New York State’s coronavirus guidelines for social distancing.
+Sara is reportedly the only one who filmed at The View’s New York City studio, per Page Six.
+The outlet reported that as filming continues, more of the crew will return to the set and abide by New York State’s coronavirus guidelines for social distancing.
 The remaining co-hosts will film at their respective homes.

-Fans of The View shared their joy at Sara’s return in the comments section of the post.
+In the comments section of the post, many fans of The View shared their joy at Sara’s return while others were not so sure.

-“I am so happy that Sara is back on The View,” remarked one fan.

 “Bring Ana Navarro back.
 I like Sara but she doesn’t offer any opinion (so she must be embarrassed to be Republican).
 I don’t love this format.
 The conversation is not natural and Whoopi’s role seems diminished to reading the questions,” wrote a second Twitter user, who hoped for a more permanent place at the table for the Friday fill-in panelist and political commentator.